flavorjones/concourse-deployer/README.md

 This will:

-* create `.gitignore` entries to prevent sensitive files from being committed,
 * check that required dependencies are installed,
 * create an `.envrc` file with environment variables for bbl to work with GCP,
+* create `.gitattributes` entries to prevent sensitive files from being committed,
 * create a GCP service account, associate it with your project, and give it the necessary permissions,
 * and save that GCP service account information in `service-account.key.json`

-__NOTE:__ At this point, if you want to use a region/zone besides us-east1/us-east1-b, you can edit your `.envrc`.
+__NOTE:__ At this point, if you want to use a region/zone besides us-central1, you can edit your `.envrc`.

-__NOTE:__ `service-account.key.json` is sensitive and should NOT be committed to a public repo.
+__NOTE:__ `service-account.key.json` contains sensitive data.

 ### Step 2: bbl up